CR6Community/CR-6-touchscreen/README.md

 To build a firmware archive for distribution, use the `build.cmd` script.

+You need to have Powershell Core installed (pwsh).

 ### Images / screen images sources

 You can find the source files where the screen bitmaps are generated from in the [`src\images_src`](src\images_src) folder.